 You can capture a picture from a website (most of the time) by right-clicking on the picture.
 You will get a menu like this:

-this is how the Save window looks on my computer, running under Windows XP:
+this is what the Save window looks like on my computer, which runs Windows XP:

 Once it is saved on your computer you can do whatever you like with it:

 read it, archive it, send it attached to or in an email, import it into a Word document, or print it.